ZjanPreijde/Codaisseurify/Readme.md

 <u>Stumbled up on</u> :

 - Heroku deployment process : Warning: the running version of Bundler (1.15.2) is older than the version that created the lockfile (1.16.1).
 We suggest you upgrade to the latest version of Bundler by running `gem install bundler`.
+- When generating a new Rails app, one of the messages is `Using bundler 1.16.1`
+- What's happening?
+What is the running version of Bundler?